suspicious-salmon/urop-surgical-guide-analysis/README.md

 Set up the environment by, in anaconda terminal in repository folder, executing `conda env create -f environment.yml` (this might take a while to install everything).
 It will create an environment called my_surgical_guide_env, or whatever you change the first line to in `environment.yml`.

 Then, edit `run.py`:
-- Change `root_dataset_folder` to the directory where the folder containing Bill King's dataset is.
+- Change `root_dataset_folder` to the directory where the folder containing the UIUC team's dataset is.
 - Change `root_output_folder` to the directory where you would like your results to be stored.
 Be warned: for 258 surgical parts, this needs about 23GB of space!

 Now try executing `run.py` in the environment you just made - it should work.